Submission Guidelines

 Use of AI Policy

-Authors may use generative AI tools at any stage in the writing process, so long as all such usage is disclosed.
-Authors must document any use of AI tools in the title page footnote, e.g., “ChatGPT was used for copy-editing.”
-Please disclose both the tool(s) used (e.g., ChatGPT) as well as all functions for which those tools were used (e.g., copy-editing, drafting, figure generation, citation formatting, research, idea generation, etc.).
-Failure to disclose the use of such tools may be considered against a submission.
+Authors may use generative AI tools at any stage, only ethically, in the writing process, so long as all such usage is disclosed.
+Authors must document any use of AI tools in the title page footnote, e.g., “[ ] was used for copy-editing.”
+Please disclose both the tool(s) used (e.g., ChatGPT) as well as all tasks for which those tools were used (e.g., copy-editing, drafting, figure generation, citation formatting, research, idea generation, etc.).
+Failure to disclose the use of such tools will be considered against the submission.

 Prior Publication Policy